kevinmcfarlane/CloudBackupActors/README.md

 * __FolderChangesMessage__ - Represents changes to files in a folder.
 * __BackupMessage__ - Instruction for backing up a zip archive to cloud storage.

+##### Features

+* Actor routing using RoundRobinPool strategy.

+* Actor supervision using OneForOne strategy.

+* Predicate message filters (Receiving a message from an actor and handling it differently based on a condition).

+* Actor logging.

+See also [Akka.NET cheat sheet].

 [Akka.NET]: <http://getakka.net/>
 [NLog]: <http://nlog-project.org/>
 [ZipDiff]: <https://github.com/leekelleher/ZipDiff/>
+[Akka.NET cheat sheet]: <http://dontcodetired.com/live/downloads/akkacheat/AkkaDotNetCheatSheet.pdf>